Connect with others who understand.

 How To Advocate for Yourself When Living With SLE

-If you’re living with lupus, here are some steps you can take to advocate for yourself, from diagnosis to treatment and beyond.
+If you’re living with lupus, you can take some steps to advocate for yourself, from diagnosis to treatment and beyond.

 Learn About the Warning Signs of SLE Complications

 SLE complications like kidney disease disproportionately affect people of color, so it’s important to be familiar with the symptoms of these other conditions.
-For example, symptoms of lupus nephritis include foamy urine, blood in the urine, and swollen hands and feet.
+For example, symptoms of lupus nephritis include foamy urine, blood in the urine, and swelling in the hands, feet, and face.

-Research suggests that people of color often receive a lower quality of care from health care providers, often because of racial discrimination and bias.
-One way to address this is to seek out culturally competent doctors and specialists who can understand and address your unique needs.
+Research suggests that people of color often receive a lower quality of care from healthcare providers, often because of racial discrimination and bias.
+Be aware of the possibility of discriminatory treatment, and be ready to ask for a referral, tell medical leadership about your concerns, or look for a new provider if you’re being treated poorly.
+Seek out culturally competent doctors and specialists who understand and address your unique needs.
+You deserve to be treated well.

 You can research specialists online by reading their bios on practice websites.
 Consider where a provider was trained or previously practiced, which might suggest if they have experience in treating diverse populations.
 You can also connect with people in lupus support groups to get referrals from others who live near you.

-Depending on your geographic location and insurance provider, you may not have many options for lupus specialists.
-It might also be challenging to find a rheumatologist of your same racial or ethnic background.
+Your geographic location and insurance provider may limit your options for lupus specialists.
+It might also be challenging to find doctors or rheumatologists of your same racial or ethnic background.
 Even if you have limited choices, you may be able to learn what to expect from a specific rheumatology provider from individuals you meet in your area.

 Prepare for Doctors’ Appointments